 GUIDANCE FOR SUBMITTING DOCUMENTATION

 The following criteria are provided for evaluators, medical professionals, students and family members to guide the process of preparing documentation.
-If you have any questions, please contact Leslie Hempling, Coordinator of Learning Resources and Student Disability Services.
+If you have any questions, please contact Leslie Hempling, Director of Student Disability Services and Learning Resources.

-Leslie Hempling, Coordinator of Learning Resources and Student Disability Services
+Leslie Hempling, Director of Student Disability Services and Learning Resources

 500 College Avenue